Mashweb/docker-project-for-radiance/README.md

 [the Radiance project](https://github.com/Shirakumo/radiance), and [the Radiance tutorial](https://github.com/Shirakumo/radiance-tutorial/blob/master/Part%200.md).

+## Notes for using the makefile on Linux

-On Linux, which many users of this Docker project will be using, it is good to manage Docker as a non-root user.
+1. On Linux, which many users of this Docker project will be using, it is good to manage Docker as a non-root user.
 See [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/) on the Docker website.
+2. The `deploy` stage requires a passwordless login to the VPS or private server.
+The `ssh-copy-id` command can be used to set that up, but the command uses the user's password to connect to the host, which is a problem if the VPS or private server was already set up for passwordless access from some other computer.
+One way to solve this problem is described in mjmare's answer to the question [ssh-copy-id not working Permission denied (publickey).](https://www.digitalocean.com/community/questions/ssh-copy-id-not-working-permission-denied-publickey) on DigitalOcean.

 ## Building, running, stopping, publishing